Skip to content

 Poetry

-Manages dependencies, virtual environments, building, and publishing.
-Has a plugin ecosystem and a large user base.
+Installs dependencies, creates virtual environments, builds packages, and publishes to PyPI.
+A plugin ecosystem and large user base set it apart from newer tools.
 Poetry 2.0 defaults to PEP 621 for new projects, but many existing projects still use its non-standard [tool.poetry] format.

 Choose Poetry for: existing Poetry projects with plugin dependencies, teams already trained on Poetry’s workflow.